mickymacirl/rathmackneecastle/README.md

 ### Confirm page
  * The Confirm page will provide the user with a message about successful submit.
  * The Confirm page will provide a thanks and a average response time.
  * Users will recieve a successful message on submit button press.
 The POST in the form is going to *[Code Institute Form Dump](https://formdump.codeinstitute.net/)*.
-Click *[Contact Page](contact.html)* to see the Confirm Message.
+Click *[Confirm Page](https://mickymacirl.github.io/rathmackneecastle/confirm.html)* to see the Confirm Message.

 ![Confirm Page](/docs/confirmpage.jpg)